Instability of hysteretic phase interfaces in a mean-field model with inhomogeneities: Introduction

-with prescribed function $\ell$. \item The dynamical constraint $\ell$ is continuous, at least piecewise differentiable, and slow in the sense that $\dot\ell \at{t}$ is of order $O\at{1}$ for all $t\geq0$. \item The relaxation time $\tau$ is positive but small, i.e. $0<\tau\ll1$. \end{enumerate} The first assumption is crucial for the existence of phase interfaces while the second one is a mere convention and can be ensured by suitable rearrangements with respect to $p$ and adding constants to $\theta$ and $\si$.
-Direct computations show that \eqref{MicroConstraint} is equivalent to the mean-field formula
+with prescribed function $\ell$. \item The dynamical constraint $\ell$ is continuous, at least piecewise differentiable, and slow in the sense that $\dot\ell \at{t}$ is of order $O\at{1}$ for all $t\geq0$. \item The relaxation time $\tau$ is positive but small, i.e. $0<\tau\ll1$. \end{enumerate}

+The first assumption is crucial for the existence of phase interfaces while the second one is a mere convention and can be ensured by \BMHC a suitable relabeling of the particles (see the discussion below) and adding constants to $\theta$ and $\si$. \EMHC Direct computations show that \eqref{MicroConstraint} is equivalent to the mean-field formula

 which implies that the right hand side in \eqref{MicroDynamics} depends in a non-local and non-autonomous way on the current state of the system and the instantaneous value of $\dot\ell\at{t}$.
 Finally, the fourth and the fifth assumption guarantee a clear separation between the two time scales in the problem.